prcutler/silversaucer/readme.md

 You can view my [blog posts about Silver Saucer and my progress here](https://paulcutler.org/tags/silver-saucer/).

-I have a number of different goals of thing I want to learn by building Silver Saucer:
+I have a number of different goals of things I want to learn by building Silver Saucer:

 ## Pyramid